The historic vineyards perched along steep hillsides reaching up from the shores of Lac Léman comprise the historic Terrasses de Lavaux.

 A UNESCO World Heritage Site since 2007, this unique area between Vevey and Lausanne is a great place to sample Swiss wines and local foods.
 At a leisurely pace, my husband and I walked the nearly 12-kilometer route over two cloudy and blustery April days.
 Despite the weather, we had a great time wandering from village to village and taking in the scenery of the terraced vineyards, originally established by monks in the 11th century.

-If you are interested in exploring the Swiss Wine Route along the Terrasses de Lavaux, here is a brief overview of our itinerary and some suggestions for planning your visit.
+If you are interested in exploring the Swiss Wine Trail along the Terrasses de Lavaux, here is a brief overview of our itinerary and some suggestions for planning your visit.

 Day 1: St. Saphorin to Chexbres